Find Hidden Crystals

-- An integrated model that is built into a ROCK IMAGER 1000 which allows you to store and automatically image up to 940 plates.
+An integrated model that is built into a ROCK IMAGER 1000 allows you to store and automatically image up to 940 plates.
 Two plates can be imaged at the same time - one with visible light and one with SONICC.
-This allows for over 200 96-well plates to be imaged in visible light and more than 40 plates in SONICC in just one day.
+This allows up to 480 96-well plates to be imaged in visible light and more than 96 plates in SHG or UV-TPEF in just one day.

 To find microcrystals of membrane protein less than 1 um in LCP, SONICC SHG is really powerful.
 For this purpose, SHG is much better than UV-TPEF and Cross Polarized in my case.

 It is amazing to see your crystal light up in UV and SHG, for very small crystals it still is a difficult task but with experience, you can resolve a lot of confusion about microcrystals.

 SONICC SHG has been very useful for us in detecting initial crystallization conditions in LCP for membrane protein targets.
 These conditions usually contain very small crystals and would have been missed by UV imaging especially when the drop is clouded by aggregation or as a result of the opaque LCP matrix.